jamesob/tinychain/README.md

 When a block is discovered, it creates a subsidy for the discoverer in the form of newly minted coins.
 The discoverer also collects fees from transactions included in the block, which are the value of inputs minus outputs.
 The block reward subsidy decreases logarithmically over time.
+Eventually the subsidy goes to zero and miners are incentivized to continue mining purely by a fee market.

 Nodes in the network are in a never-ending competition to mine and propagate the next block, and in doing so facilitate the recording of transaction history.
 Transactions are submitted to nodes and broadcast across the network, stored temporarily in `mempool` where they are queued for block inclusion.

-For more eloquent, comprehensive descriptions of Bitcoin, see
+For more comprehensive descriptions of Bitcoin, see

 - [Bitcoin: A Peer-to-Peer Electonic Cash System](https://bitcoin.org/bitcoin.pdf) by Satoshi Nakamoto